Linux For Normies (from a normie's point of view)

 !Android is based on Linux so there should be a few similarities right?

 You've probably heard that Android is based on Linux.
-Android has been heavily modified, so modified that the similarities between it and Linux can barely be observed.
-There is a huge difference between a desktop and a phone, so don't expect any similarities.
+Android has been heavily modified, so much so that the similarities between it and Linux can barely be observed.

 Linux is very versatile and the distros you might experiment with might turn out to be totally different from one another.
 But there will still be similarities, even if they're unnoticeable.